Spastic Diplegia Infantile TypeSymptoms, Doctors, Treatments, Advances & More

 Michigan Institute For Neurological Disorders (MIND)

-Edward Dabrowski is a Physiatrist in Roseville, Michigan.
-Dr. Dabrowski has been practicing medicine for over 45 years and is rated as an Elite provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
-His top areas of expertise are Cerebral Palsy, Spasticity, Spastic Diplegia Infantile Type, and Moebius Syndrome.
+Edward Dabrowski is a Physiatrist practicing medicine in Roseville, Michigan.
+He has been practicing medicine for over 46 years.
+Dr. Dabrowski is rated as an Elite provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Cerebral Palsy, Spasticity, Spastic Diplegia Infantile Type, and Moebius Syndrome.
+Dr. Dabrowski is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Dabrowski is currently accepting new patients.

 Background: \- Two ways to study the brain while people are moving are near-infrared spectroscopy (NIRS) and electroencephalography (EEG).
 NIRS uses light to look at blood flow in the brain when it is active.
 EEG records electrical activity in the brain.
 Both have been used safely for many years, even in very young children.
 NIRS or EEG can be used while a person is moving to show which parts of the brain are...